Follow Spacecraft —

 Follow Rocketry —

-Space Health Division projects are centered around developing remote medicine diagnostic methods which can be used by communities that do not have access to health care.
-Remote medicine has become an extremely popular medical practice which has been experiencing an exponential growth due to the COVID-19 pandemic.
+Our projects are centered around developing remote medicine diagnostic methods which can be used by communities that do not have access to health care.
+Remote medicine has become an extremely popular medical practice which has been experiencing an exponential growth due to COVID-19.

 We invite members to read through the Space Concordia Constitution.
 Members are also free to suggest changes to the document.Space Concordia Constitution